 Foreign currency risk is the risk that the value of future cash flows will fluctuate as a result of changes in foreign currency exchange rates.
 The Corporation's foreign currency risk arises from its purchase and sale of crude oil, working capital balances denominated in foreign currencies and on the translation of its foreign operations.
 Foreign currency risk on the purchase and sale of crude oil is mitigated as the majority of the activities occur in the same period, therefore foreign currency risk exposure is limited to crude oil held in inventory.
-The Corporation also has foreign subsidiary.
+The Corporation also has foreign currency risk arising from the translation of amounts receivable from and payable to its foreign subsidiary.
 The amounts are considered to form part of the net investment and are therefore recognized in the foreign currency translation reserve.
-The Corporation manages and mitigates foreign currency risk by monitoring exchange rate trends and forecasted economic conditions.
-The Corporation does not maintain an active hedge program to mitigate the risks associated with its foreign operations as the exposure is limited and insignificant at this time given the revenue generated from foreign operations is approximately 3% of total revenue.
-A 1% increase or decrease in foreign exchange rates would result in a \$0.1 million decrease or increase in the Corporation's consolidated earnings before income taxes for the year ended December 31, 2013.
+The Corporation manages and mitigates foreign currency risk by monitoring exchange rate trends, forecasted economic conditions, and forward currency contracts.